MatthiasBart/bachelor-thesis/chapters/3-background.typ

   )<fig:lorawan>
   //https://lora-alliance.org/wp-content/uploads/2021/10/LA-TC-Stack-01-1536x708.png

-=== 5G Sidelink
+=== 5G #gls("sl")

-5G Sidelink (SL) the successor of LTE-Direct is capable of connecting user equipments directly without an intermediate base station @vijitha_weerackody_who_2023.
+5G #gls("sl") the successor of LTE-Direct is capable of connecting user equipments directly without an intermediate base station @vijitha_weerackody_who_2023.
 This is generally designed for public safety or military operations used for unmanned vehicles @barnes_how_2023 although approaches existed to introduce it into commercial markets @qualcomm_technologies_inc_lte_2014.
 Again iOS peer-to-peer communication would highly benefit from such technolgies but unfortunately no developer support for this technology is given @apple_inc_apple_2024.
 //https://www.comsoc.org/sites/default/files/styles/768wide/public/images/2023-2023-02/ctn-feb-2023-figure5.png?itok=GVi73s6A
 #figure(
     box(stroke: gray, inset: 1em,
       image("/figures/sidelink5g.png", width: 75%)
     ),
-    caption: [Abstract structure of 5G SL network.]
+    caption: [Abstract structure of 5G #gls("sl") network.]
   )<fig:sidelink>

-=== NFC
+=== #gls("nfc")

-Near Field Communication is a communication technology which operates at a base frequency of 13.56 Mhz.
+#gls("nfc") is a communication technology which operates at a base frequency of 13.56 Mhz.
 It can transfer data with a typical range of 2cm and data rates up to 1.7 Mbps.
 The technology is also used to connect to non powered peripherals such as bank cards @nfc_forum_nfc_nodate.
 Apple makes this technology also accessible to iOS and iPadOS developers but explicitely states that it is not supported in other Apple platforms @apple_inc_nfc_nodate.

 === UWB

-Apple allows developers to access their Ultra Wideband (UWB) interface on iPhones and Apple Watches through the Nearby Interaction framework @apple_inc_nearby_nodate which is built to locate nearby devices also using the distance and direction.
-UWB in general is a radio technology focused on precise ranging and locating using a low energy density over a large radio spectrum @android_developers_ultra-wideband_2025.
+Apple allows developers to access their #gls("uwb") interface on iPhones and Apple Watches through the Nearby Interaction framework @apple_inc_nearby_nodate which is built to locate nearby devices also using the distance and direction. #gls("uwb") in general is a radio technology focused on precise ranging and locating using a low energy density over a large radio spectrum @android_developers_ultra-wideband_2025.
 In Apples article about the advanced ranging capabilities of second generation UWB chips which are included in iPhone 15 and above they use a maximum distance of 50 meters @apple_inc_extending_nodate.

 == iOS